-Diwali or Deepavali, the colorful festival of lights or Deepotsav, comes two days after Dhanteras, extends for five days period.
-Lakshmi, the Goddess of wealth and prosperity, visits devotees homes, lighted, blesses with peace, wealth, fertility and all round prosperity.
+Diwali/ Dhanteras Puja is celebrated in the month of Kartik.
+Diwali or Deepavali comes two days after Dhanteras, the colorful festival of lights or Deepotsav, and extends for a five-day period.
+Lakshmi, the Goddess of wealth and prosperity, visits devotees’ homes and blesses them with peace, wealth, and all-around prosperity.

 People invite and worship Goddess Lakshmi to visit their homes on Kartik Amavasya, the night of Diwali.
 That is why they keep burning lights and Diyas all through the night of Diwali.

 Auspicious five days for Diwali or Deepavali Utsav